Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 Be enchanted by the flavors of the seasons

 Going down a quiet staircase to the basement floor, you will enter a subdued, dignified atmosphere hanging above the stone-paved path leading to Japanese Cuisine Seizan.
-This Michelin 2-starred restaurant’s interior channels a modern Japanese aesthetic.
+This Famous gourmet guide 2-starred restaurant’s interior channels a modern Japanese aesthetic.
 Enjoy the seasonal sensations and forget the hustle and bustle of city life.

 2* Seizan in Tokyo is helmed by chef Haruhiko Yamamoto.